FullstackSammy/drf-api/README.md

 ### Content credits
 - The biggest credit has to go Code Institute, I followed the Walkthroughs given, and developed a little on top of it.
+- To Mikaela (fellow student), for readme.md template

 ### Media
 - Every media image that was used, came from free resource [Unsplash](https://unsplash.com/)